ioBroker/ioBroker.ham/README.md

 ### Global-Homebridge-Mode
-If you already use Homebridge (Apple OpenSource SmartHome) as a global installation on the host where also ioBroker runs on, then you can use this existing Homebridge installation and start this Homebridge installation as ioBroker process.
-In this case the Homebridge server is started by ioBroker.
+If you already use Homebridge (Apple OpenSource SmartHome) as a global installation on the host where also ioBroker runs on, then you can use this existing Homebridge installation and start this Homebridge installation as ioBroker process. **In this case the Homebridge server is started by ioBroker.**

+**IMPORTANT: You need to make sure the global service is NOT started by the system or such. ioBroker itself will do the start!
+See below for best practice setup details.**

+**IMPORTANT: Because ioBroker starts the Homebridge also the logging is done by ioBroker.
+YOu can set the loglevel from the instance to silly to also see all Homebridge logs, else it will be filtered for the important stuff.**

 Additionally, all states from Homebridge are available as states in ioBroker and allow to be controlled from ioBroker.

 For this to work you need to provide the location of the systems global node-modules folder.
 For this call **npm root -g**.
 Additionally, you need to provide the path of the homebridge configuration directory (usually .homebridge in the "users" folder).